Nycarus/expendable-employees/expendable-employees/README.md

   - Events in Schedules
   - Sent/Received mail between users

-Employees 4 through 6 are owned/managed by aron@gmail.com and is a blank slate.
+Employees 4 through 6 are owned/managed by aron@gmail.com and are a blank slate.

 ## Independent Study Component
 Presentation on Independent Study Component can be found at https://docs.google.com/presentation/d/1o2Fuk2XBOVB76uwcESpkLm3kqGYXxJSImSdfrZb0qUU